BY GREGORY GONDWE

-For close to ten years now, the Government of Malawi has been gathering personal information of its citizens and stockpiling it elsewhere.
-Citizens are now at the mercy of those in custody of such personal data as they could use it against them or worse still, pawn it for a profit.
-This has been possible through the passing of pieces of legislation that have strengthened its grip on its digital surveillance undertakings.
+For nearly ten years now, the Government of Malawi has been gathering personal information of its citizens and stockpiling it elsewhere.
+Citizens are now at the mercy of those in the custody of such personal data as they could use it against them or pawn it for profit.
+This has been possible through passing legislation that has strengthened its grip on its digital surveillance undertakings.

-The way everything has legally been put in place, there is no way that people would escaped or chose not to partake in the information collection process.
+The way everything has legally been put in place, there is no way that people would escape or chose not to partake in the information collection process.

-Take for example the legal surveillance tools like the National Registration and Identification System (NRIS) which the United Nations Development Programme (UNDP) says has registered 9 million Malawians as of August 2019.
-This also came at the back of a 2018 Malawi government enforcement, through the Malawi Communication Regulatory Authority (MACRA), of mandatory SIM Card registration.
+Take, for example, legal surveillance tools like the National Registration and Identification System (NRIS), which the United Nations Development Programme (UNDP) says has registered 9 million Malawians as of August 2019.
+This also resulted from a 2018 Malawi government enforcement of mandatory SIM Card registration through the Malawi Communication Regulatory Authority (MACRA).

-Jimmy Kainja, Lecturer in Media, Communication and Cultural Studies at University of Malawi who has done extensive studies in this respect hopes that judging from the inaugural speech of newly elected President Lazarus Chakwera, it looks like the new government is set to put things straight.
+Jimmy Kainja, Lecturer in Media, Communication and Cultural Studies at the University of Malawi, who has done extensive studies in this respect, hopes that judging from the inaugural speech of newly elected President Lazarus Chakwera, it looks like the new government is set to put things straight.

 “The mention of getting rid of bad laws and operationalizing Access To Information law, for example, makes one hope that data protection law will also see the light of the day,” says Kainja.

 “With full and open public consultations,” Kainja says, “there’s a draft in place already.”